-MONITORING LEVEL BODIES COST TIMESCALE - REVIEW "Fuel Poverty Energy Efficiency Rating (FPEER).
-Based on "Standard Assessment Procedures" (SAP) and on basic energy poverty indicators National Department of Energy and Climate Change in collaboration with pilot scheme bodies 3 million GBP funded by the Department of Energy and Climate Change SAP reviewed every 3 years "Warmth and Wellbeing" programme to be assessed by an independent research programme Quantifying the data of the "Warmth and Wellbeing" programme (pilot scheme) and contrast them to the measures cost Annual progress reports of the programmes by the Departments National Department of Communications, Climate Action and Environment (DCENR) On the second year the Department of Social Protection and the Department of Children and Youth Affairs are added to develop the piloting programme.
-The "Energy Poverty Advisory Group" is created to review the methodology and consultation to the DCENR THE Cabinet Committee on Social Policy and Public Service Reform is responsible for the coordination 20 million euros government funds via DCENR and 20 million euros in 2016 for the Energy Communities Programme Reviewed every 3 years.
+MONITORING LEVEL BODIES COST TIMESCALE - REVIEW With the use of the "Fuel Poverty Energy Efficien- cy Rating (FPEER) which is based on "Standard Assessment Procedures" (SAP) and on basic ener- gy poverty indicators National Department of Energy and Climate Change in collaboration with pilot scheme bodies 3 million GBP funded by the Department of Energy and Climate Change Every 3 years and whenever the SAP is reviewed "Warmth and Wellbeing" programme to be assessed by an independent research programme Quantifying the impact of buildings' energy efficiency on health and well being based on the "Warmth and Wellbeing" programme (pilot scheme) and contrast them to the measures cost Annual progress reports of the programmes by the Departments National Department of Communications, Climate Action and Environment (DCENR) On the second year the Department of Social Protection and the Department of Children and Youth Affairs are added to develop the piloting programme.
+The "Energy Poverty Advisory Group" is created to review the methodology and to provide consultation to the DCENR on energy poverty matters The Cabinet Committee on Social Policy and Public Service Reform is responsible for the coordination 20 million euros government funds via DCENR and 20 million euros in 2016 for the Energy Communities Programme Reviewed every 3 years.
 Annual reports and Stakeholders Forums to detect room for improvement "Scottish Fuel Advisory Panel" to meet every 4 months and deliver progress reports to the Ministry National "Scottish Fuel Advisory Panel "Scottish Fuel Poverty Partnership Forum" More than 1 billion GBP for the period 2009-2021 to tackle energy poverty and ameliorate energy efficiency 2031 is the review year for improvements on achieving the 2040 target